42mcmaster/databaseApplications/unit2_queryingData/unit2b_Walkthrough.md

 ---

-## Boolean Logic — the Actual Name
+## Boolean Logic — Evaluating what is T or F

 Every `WHERE` clause is **Boolean logic**: each row gets tested, and the answer is either true or false.